What's a good brand name for my startup?

 2. Stay away from names that sound like gimmicks.

 This is the extreme at the other end of the spectrum.
 Successful made-up names are few and far between.
 When you’re a new player, it’s not helpful having people type in your brand name incorrectly, or constantly having to spell it out to new partners.
-While your brand doesn’t have to tell your entire story, there should be some connection, an important piece of the puzzle that people can engage with and remember.
-Made up words are often spelling hazard zones with no personality.
-If you justify a weird made-up name by saying “well, Google was able to pull if off!”, you should take a seat and reconsider your strategy.
+While your brand doesn’t have to tell your entire story, there should be some connection with reality, an important piece of the puzzle that people can engage with and remember.
+Trendy intentional mis-spellings might seem creative in the moment but over time they are annoying for founders and customers.

 3. When in doubt, shorter names are better.